-Instead, the argument focussed on Moylan with those dividing into two sides on whether his hoax ends justified the means.
-Those that supported him like Bob Brown identified Moylan’s action as a necessary civil disobedience that brought out in the open ANZ’s investment in coal.
-That brought out the coalition’s Eric Abetz saying the ends did not justify the means.
+Instead, the argument focussed on Moylan dividing people into two sides on whether his hoax ends justified the means.
+Supporters like Bob Brown identified Moylan’s action as necessary civil disobedience to expose ANZ’s investment in coal.
+The coalition’s Eric Abetz said the ends did not justify the means.
 He turned it into an attack on Lee Rhiannon and the Greens’ “extreme political tendencies.”

-Moylan’s fake ANZ release was quickly picked up by AAP Newswire who failed to conduct any of the basic identity checks that would have exposed the hoax.
-At the bottom of the emails are phone numbers for Toby Kent and Joanne McCulloch “Media Relations Advisor” which if anyone had bothering phoning would have quickly exposed this email as a hoax.
-Either that or a quick check of ANZ’s database of media releases would have been enough to dispel, or at least doubt, the information.
+The release was quickly picked up by AAP Newswire who failed to conduct any of the basic identity checks that would have exposed the hoax.
+At the bottom of the emails are phone numbers for Toby Kent and Joanne McCulloch “Media Relations Advisor” which would have quickly exposed this email as a hoax.
+A quick check of ANZ’s database of media releases would also have been enough to dispel, or at least doubt, the information.

 Instead AAP swallowed the news whole and provided it directly to the markets.
 When traders in the Australian Stock Exchange saw the newswires shortly after midday Tuesday, they went ballistic.
 Whitehaven bore the brunt as 85% owners of Maules Creek Coal.
 Maules Creek is 18km north-east of Boggabri on the Kamilaroi Highway between Narrabri and Gunndah.
 It is also just 16km from the railway line servicing the coal terminals at the Port of Newcastle, 360km to the south-east.
 Maules Creek’s current resources are expected to support a large open cut mining operation for 30 years at an average saleable coal production rate of 10.8 million tonnes per annum (Mtpa).
 Subject to approvals, the first coal production will commence in mid 2013, with saleable production exceeding 10Mtpa from 2016 onwards.

-But it was a dead duck without ANZ’s investment, and within minutes Whitehaven shares plunged almost 10 percent from $3.52 to $3.21.
+It was a dead duck without ANZ’s investment, and within minutes Whitehaven shares plunged almost 10 percent from $3.52 to $3.21.
 Whitehaven Coal lost more than $276 million in market value.
 It capped off a bad year for the company since it merged with Nathan Tinkler’s Aston last April giving him 19.4 percent ownership.
-The share price has lost over half its value since then with CEO Tony Haggarty and the board blaming it on uncertainty due to Tinkler’s financial woes – they want him to divest to institutions.
-Tinkler was quick to return fire on Haggarty and the board saying he wanted to increase his holding not decrease it.
+The share price has lost over half its value with CEO Tony Haggarty and the board blaming it on uncertainty due to Tinkler’s financial woes.
+Tinkler returned fire on Haggarty board saying he wanted to increase his holding not decrease it.

-That plan may be in tatters after Tuesday.
+That plan may now be in tatters.
 The price did not recover until the real ANZ responded with a media release (pdf) entitled “Fraudulent media release regarding Whitehaven Coal”.
 This release (which looked remarkably like the fraudulent one) said ANZ remained “fully supportive of Whitehaven Coal.”

-At the end of trading, Whitehaven was just 2c down on the day reflecting the fact there were other issues with the project.
-The damage done to Tinkler, was variously estimated to be anywhere between $50m and $180m (assuming it wasn’t him who picked up the shares when they were on the rebound).
+At the end of trading, Whitehaven was 2c down on the day reflecting the fact there were other issues with the project.
+The damage done to Tinkler was estimated to be between $50m and $180m (assuming it wasn’t him who picked up the shares when they were on the rebound).

 Whatever the damage to Tinkler or Whitehaven, Moylan will suffer significant collateral damage.
 There is a strong prima facie case his actions were illegal according to Section 1041E of the Corporations Act 2001 (Cth).
-That act states it is an offence if a person makes a knowingly false statement that is likely to make people dispose of shares.
+That act makes it an offence if a person makes a knowingly false statement likely to make people dispose of shares.
 The maximum jail term for individuals is 10 years, with fines of up to $495,000.
 Organisations face fines of up to $4.6 million.